-Diabetes Advocates is partnering with National Eating Disorders Association for National Eating Disorders Awareness Week, February 24th – March 2nd, promoting this year’s theme, Everybody Knows Somebody.
+Diabetes Advocates is partnering with National Eating Disorders Association for National Eating Disorders Awareness Week, #NEDAwareness, February 22th – 28th, promoting this year’s theme, “I Had No Idea”.
 Diabetes Advocates is proud to broaden and amplify the conversation on diabetes-related eating disorders by offering information and resources to the diabetes community, including those at risk and those in need of support, and encouraging participation in NEDAwareness Week through social media outlets.

 How common are eating disorders with diabetes?

 A report published in Diabetes Spectrum showed that having type 1 diabetes doubles the chance of developing an eating disorder1, and multiple studies have shown that eating disorders can lead to significantly higher rates of diabetic complications and mortality rates.2,3 Even more alarming is that one study indicated that 35% of 15–30 year olds manipulate or omit their insulin in order to lose weight, a practice known as diabulimia.4 For patients with type 2 diabetes, some research has suggested higher rates of binge eating disorder5, which is associated with poorer metabolic outcomes.6